XDG compliance, or the overwhelming lack thereof

 $XDG_CONFIG_HOME, implying it complies with basedir, but then dump everything,

-~/.mozilla/~/.android, even though it allows you to configure what folders it should
+~/.android, even though it allows you to configure what folders it should look in - Dart, Nim, Gradle, and other languages insist in creating their own

 software, I have to look up if it will fill my ~/.config with junk.